armandyam/photo_mesh/README.md

 pip install -r requirements.txt
 ```

-Note: The `ngsolve` wheel bundles Netgen and provides the Python API.
+Note: Netgen/NGSolve is no longer required; meshing uses the Gmsh Python API (Frontal-Delaunay) for high-quality 2D surface meshes.

 ### Model and Weights
 This project uses an open-source BiSeNet implementation and pretrained weights: